Natural Baby Life logo (480 x 130)

 Tongue-tie, or ankyloglossia, occurs when the lingual frenulum (the membrane that secures the tongue to the bottom of the mouth) is too tight or short.

 Tongue-tie can restrict tongue mobility, which can make it difficult for a baby to master the complex action of drinking from a bottle.
-A baby with tongue-tie may dribble milk while feeding.
+A baby with a tongue-tie may dribble milk while feeding.

 Milk flow is too fast/strong